EU launches Year of Rail campaign amid drop in passenger numbers | DW | 15.01.2021

 "Since the coronavirus arrived in Europe, freight services have continued, with punctuality significantly increasing — less passenger traffic has brought greater capacity.
 Now that we have seen what is possible, we must ensure that this level of performance is maintained," said Valean.

-Passenger transport has been battered by the sanitary crisis, with numbers plunging in the four most important European markets.
-According to Eurostat, passenger numbers went down by over 77% in France, Italy and Spain in the second quarter of 2020 year on year , while Germany registered a 59% drop.
+Passenger transport has been battered by the COVID-19 crisis, with numbers plunging in the four most important European markets.
+According to Eurostat, passenger numbers went down by over 77% in France, Italy and Spain in the second quarter of 2020 year on year, while Germany registered a 59% drop.

 The pandemic is threatening to undo progress on greener traffic as people shun public services resorting to their cars again